couchbase/go-slab/README.md

     arena := NewArena(48,         // The smallest slab class "chunk size" is 48 bytes.
                       1024*1024,  // Each slab will be 1MB in size.
-                      2)          // Power of 2 growth in "chunk sizes".
+                      2,          // Power of 2 growth in "chunk sizes".
+                      nil)        // Use default make([]byte) for slab memory.

     var buf []byte